 5. Yet another option is to use Serennu to list over 1000 asteroids in your chart.
 Remember to use UT for your time of birth, select “sort by degrees of the zodiac“, add the coordinates of your birth place, then select “Include first 1,000 asteroids“.

 The Wikipedia Asteroid Name Meanings Page lists all the known asteroids by number with links to the deity, person or place they were named after.
-Asteroids are like the saints, you can pray to them and meditate on them to inspire and ignite your own intuition about how to read your chart.
-Don’t take the myths too literally, they are a base from which to explore.
-It’s important to also consider the personality of the planetary body through it’s orbit, appearance and it’s discovery chart as well as the myth behind it.
+It’s important to also consider the personality of the planetary body through its orbit, appearance and its discovery chart as well as the myth behind it.
 I would suggest browsing through Zane Stein for the TNO’s, Juan Antonio Revilla and Zsuzsanna Griga for Centaurs.

 Asteroid & Minor Planet Posts

 Artemis is the Greek goddess of hunting, forests, mountains and animals.
 She is depicted as a young maiden with an archer’s bow and sometimes a crescent moon.
 The crescent is symbolic of her … READ MORE